alpaOo/Project-AdminDashboard/README.md

 # Project-AdminDashboard
-A projecct from The Odin Project.
+A project from The Odin Project.